 Skill Ability: Intermediate 1

 Trail Skating 1 (TS1): Dealing with hills and trail hazards.
 Trail Skating 1 (formerly Hill Management 1) is the first trail skating class in the world and includes skate skills and teaching methods Noelle Robichon developed so outdoor skaters can safely and effectively

 manage hill and trail challenges such as cracks, uneven broken terrain, sand, sticks and twigs, wooden bridges, grass, et al.

 In the course, Robichon’s instructors guide skaters through a pre-skate gear inspection, reviews specific skills from the OSB series, escort skaters up and down mild to moderate sloped hills applying slowing/stopping skills to ensure the skaters’ success.
-After hill work, our instructor(s) skate the group around some of the finest paved trails in Minnesota – Lake Nokomis (Trail Skate 1), then Lake Calhoun (Trail Skate 2) applying terrain skate negotiation techniques, and trail skating etiquette learned in OSB classes.
+After hill work and/or skating skill development, our instructor(s) skate the group around some of the finest paved trails in Minnesota – Lake Nokomis (Trail Skate 1), then Lake Calhoun (Trail Skate 2) applying terrain skate negotiation techniques, trail skating etiquette, refining skate skills learned in OSB lessons and increasing skating endurance.
 Pre-req.
-OSB 1, 2 and 3.
+OSB 1,2 and 3.

 Terrain Type: Mild to moderate inclines, reasonably smooth asphalt trails.